volusion/element/content/references/sdk.md

 ### Content Pages

 Older stores have pages outside of Element.
-Manage them from [Volusion Admin Pages](https://admin.volusion.com/pages/list).
+You can manage them from [Volusion Admin Pages](https://admin.volusion.com/pages/list).

 #### 'contentPages.getBySeoFriendlyName()'

-A method that returns a Promise that resolves with the data for the given Content Page SEO Friendly Name (slug).
+This method returns a Promise that resolves with the data for the given Content Page SEO Friendly Name (slug).

 #### Usage